 Yet another sociopathic high school vixen wreaks havoc in “Pretty Persuasion,” an exercise in bad taste that takes itself just seriously enough to be offensive.
+Overlong feature from director Marcos Siega and scenarist Skander Halim plays like such inglorious prior teen black comedies as “Drop Dead Gorgeous” and “Jawbreaker,” albeit with delusions of profound social commentary a la “American Beauty.”
 Slick veneer and saleable thematic elements should open some commercial doors, but critical response is sure to render small screen gigs the more rewarding outlet.

 Pic depends on the audience believing that no one has yet seen through 15-year-old antiheroine Kimberly (Evan Rachel Wood, from “Thirteen”), though she’s arrogant, rude and manipulative.
 An aspiring actress, she’s first glimpsed undergoing a degrading audition for a trashy TV serial, then posing as Queen of the Campus as she takes Middle East-emigrant Randa (Adi Schnall) under her wing at their tony Beverly Hills private school.

 All Kimberly’s generosities look like setups for a backstabbing punchline, and indeed she does occasionally let slip her grotesque racial attitudes — many picked up from her crass business-tycoon dad (James Woods), whose much younger third wife (Jaime King) she openly baits.

 Yet nobody notices they’re being used, least of all Kim’s “best friend” Brittany (Elisabeth Harnois), who now dates dreamboat Troy (Stark Sands), who protag broke up with some months earlier.